limitlessvirtual/LIVCordionMenu-iOS/README.md

 #LiVCordionMenu

-An infinitely scrolling menu (both up and down) with and an overlapping cell animation.
-The menu is customizable in terms of number of cells, their images, how many cells are displayed on the screen etc.
+An infinitely scrolling menu with an overlapping cell animation.
+The menu is customizable in terms of number of cells, their images, how many cells are displayed on the screen, frame size etc.
-The menu's frame can be set to any size.

 <img src="http://i.imgur.com/Rgex3FB.gif" width="200px;">
 <img src="http://i.imgur.com/hxYLpFZ.gif" width="200px;">